thiagowfx/thiagowfx.github.io/content/posts/2022-01-26-chromeos-hterm-customize-fonts.md

 From Secure Shell [FAQ][faq]:

 > By default, we disable ligatures.
-Some fonts actively enable them like macOS's Menlo (e.g. “ae” is rendered as “æ”).
+Some fonts actively enable them like macOS's Menlo (e.g. "ae" is rendered as "æ").
 This messes up copying and pasting and is, arguably, not terribly legible for a terminal.

 If your font supports [ligatures](https://en.wikipedia.org/wiki/Ligature_(writing)), consider enabling them: